waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **PC Box Selection Anomaly:** The game may select the box one position *below* the highlighted cursor.
 This has only been observed once and requires further testing to confirm if it's a consistent bug.
 (Next Test: Next time 'CHANGE BOX' is used).
 - **Tool Maintenance Error (Corrected):** I incorrectly logged that I deferred a tool fix in turn 151892.
 My action log confirms I implemented the fix for `generate_path_plan` in turn 151891.
 This was a data entry error, not a procedural one.
 Maintaining accurate logs is critical.
 - **Forced Switch Anomaly:** In turn 151914, I intended to switch to TITANESS, but the game sent out REVENANT instead.
 This may have been a game bug, an input error on my part, or an unknown game mechanic.
 This requires careful observation of future switch commands to determine if it's a recurring issue.

-### Lance (Attempt 5 - Lost)
-  - Charizard (Lv 60) - Known Moves: Hyper Beam, Earthquake, Flamethrower
-  - Aerodactyl (Lv 61) - Known Moves: Earthquake

-### Type Effectiveness Update
-- Ground is super-effective against Electric-types (Observed: Lance's Charizard vs SPARKY).
-- **'No will to fight!'
-Message:** This message appears when attempting to switch to a Pokémon that has already fainted.
-It is a cursor position error in the party menu, not an indication of a Pokémon's level or willingness to battle.
-(Corrected Turn 152732)
-  - Grass is super-effective against Water/Ice dual-types (Observed: Agatha's Gengar's Mega Drain vs NEPTUNE's Lapras).